 This past month I tried to spend as much time at RMK and with the girls I tutored as possible.
 Two Saturday mornings Tonisha, a student from my group who also volunteered at RMK, and I went to RMK to play board games with the kids there.
 I also went to see the Hunger Games with Lina and her friend Zena, went to the Budapest Christmas Markets a few times with the girls, went out to eat once to the Hummus Bar and twice to Al Amir – an awesome Syrian restaurant – with Lina, and we all went out for bubble tea on my last day in Budapest.
 Tonisha and I also spent our last Sunday in Budapest walking around the city, shopping, and hanging out with the girls.

-I haven’t written in a few weeks because it has taken me awhile to reflect on all I have learned and experienced in the past month regarding the Holocaust.
-The task of trying to summarize what I've seen, read, and heard, and share about it respectfully and appropriately, has been daunting.
-It’s hard to put everything into words, but this is my best effort.
+I haven’t written in a few weeks because it has taken me awhile to reflect on all I have learned and experienced in the past month while studying the Holocaust.
+Summarizing these learnings, and sharing them respectfully and appropriately, is daunting.
+Here is my best effort.